epfl-cs358/2024sp-exoskeleton/README.md

 </p>

 3. To each of adjustable finger wraps, one should glue:
    - a.
-Finger bowden end place holders
+Finger Bowden end placeholders
    - b.
 Bowden cable guide fingers

 <p align="center">